 Street lighting is also provided by parish and town councils, district councils, Highways England (trunk roads and motorways) and private owners.
 The streetlights we own have a code (such as L1HJN) to identify them.
-To find details about a street light in your area, please see our interactive map below.
+To find details about a street light in your area, please zoom into our interactive map below.

 Report a street lighting fault

 If you wish to report a fault with one of our street lights, please go to Balfour Beatty's streetlight fault reporting web page or call Balfour Beatty on 0800 7838247 between 9am and 5pm, Monday to Friday.
 For out of hours emergencies, you can call outside of these office hours.

 If you would like to enquire about our contract with Balfour Beatty, please contact Cambridgeshire County Council's streetlighting team directly at [email protected].

 Balfour Beatty aims to repair all streetlight problems reported to them within five working days.
 However this may take up to 30 days if there is a problem with the electricity supply.
 Balfour Beatty are dependent on the relevant electricity Distribution Network Operator to fix electrical supply faults.